Machi Picchu. Inca Trail trek 4 days

 • The guides were skilled, knowledgeable, and friendly.
 We had frequent stops for rest and introductions to the sites we were passing, including history and stories about the Inca’s life and legacy.

 • Inca Trail Campsites were always ready for us upon arrival after the day’s hike, including a separate dinner tent.
-Meals were incredible, and we had fantastic evenings with lectures and conversations.

 • Sanitary facilities at the campsites were simple but well-maintained.